niolabs/docs/docs/monitoring/datadog.md

 ### Monitoring a service

-The [_ProcessMetrics_](https://blocks.n.io/ProcessMetrics) _DatadogCustomMetrics_ blocks can be used together to monitor the environment that the service is running in.
+The [_ProcessMetrics_](https://blocks.n.io/ProcessMetrics) and _DatadogCustomMetrics_ blocks can be used together to monitor the environment that the service is running in.

 >**[info] Service process ID**
 >